 1 year-1 credit Final: state exam/lab portfolio Prerequisite: Gr 10-85+% Liv Env & adv Math; Gr 11-enrolled in a Math course This course is a study of the structure of matter, changes in the composition of matter, and the principles that govern such changes.
 Some topics included are chemical bonding, acids and bases, electro-chemistry, organic chemistry, and chemical kinetics and equilibrium.
 In addition to regular classes, two laboratory periods per cycle are required.
 Scientific calculator is required.
 Grades 10-12

-Advanced Chemistry/Honors
+Advanced Chemistry/Honors Offered every other year

-1 year-1 credit Weight: 1.03 Final exam: local
+1 year-1 credit Weight: 1.03 Final exam: local Prerequisite: regents Chemistry; enrollment in Algebra II or higher